joesimeone/HEAT_SHOCKS/README.md

 # Overview

 Here, you'll find script use to derive a range of temperature shock definitions dervied from the [University of Oregon's 4 Kilometer (??)
-Prism Dataset available on Google Earth Engine](https://developers.google.com/earth-engine/datasets/catalog/OREGONSTATE_PRISM_AN81d#description) for Oregon
+Prism Dataset available on Google Earth Engine](https://developers.google.com/earth-engine/datasets/catalog/OREGONSTATE_PRISM_AN81d#description) for the following States & Geographies:

-2010 ZCTAs.
+1. **California:** Counties (2010 vintage)
+2. **Oregon:** Counties and zcta (2010 vintage)

 Temperature shocks were coded for both extreme heat and extreme cold under the following definitions:

 ## 1. Days above and below temperature thesholds